CharlesThawnpi/movievirus-docs/master-implementation-plan.md

    - write quota_adjustment_logs
    - never hide the original usage history

+7. On daily-cap enforcement:
+   * derive `usage_date` from a single system timezone
+   * recommended default timezone: Asia/Yangon
+   * all daily-cap checks and daily-counter writes must use the same backend timezone source

 Recommended technical standards:
 - use UUID primary keys for business entities
 - use timestamptz everywhere
 - prefer append-only logs for audit tables
 - use jsonb only for review metadata or before/after audit snapshots
 - prefer database constraints and indexes over Telegram-side assumptions

 ### C.10.15 User Usage Transparency & Reminder Tracking